 In deriving the inference recursions we need to frequently multiply and integrate Gaussians.
-This is all elementary, although rather long-winded and it is more convenient, wherever possible, to appeal to the general result that the linear transform of a Gaussian random variable is another Gaussian distribution.
+Whilst in principle straightforward, this is tedious and wherever possible, it is useful to appeal to known shortcuts.
+For example, one can exploit the general result that the linear transform of a Gaussian random variable is another Gaussian distribution.
 Similarly it is convenient to make use of the conditioning formulae, as well as the dynamics reversal intuition.
-For this reason, whilst the derivations for the HMM in principle can be followed here as well, in practice the derivations are easier if framed in a manner appropriate for exploiting the shortcuts.
+These results are described in section(8.6), and below were re-derive the most useful for our purposes here.